oasis-tcs/mqtt/contributions/EMQX/mqtt-over-quic-cn/mqtt_over_quic_single_stream_CN_1.md

 These rules prevent livelock scenarios where the client and broker continuously toggle the session between transports.

-## 6.6 Downgrade
+## 6.6 Fallback

-Protocol downgrade is the process of falling back from a QUIC-based connection to TCP/TLS when the QUIC connection cannot be established or is lost after the MQTT session has been established on QUIC.
+Protocol fallback is the process of falling back from a QUIC-based connection to TCP/TLS when the QUIC connection cannot be established or is lost after the MQTT session has been established on QUIC.

-### 6.6.1 Downgrade Categories
+### 6.6.1 Fallback Categories

-The client MUST distinguish between the following categories of QUIC failure when determining the downgrade behavior:
+The client MUST distinguish between the following categories of QUIC failure when determining the fallback behavior:

 **Network failure** — The QUIC connection cannot be established due to a network-level error.
 This includes: